robinhood/faust/docs/userguide/streams.rst

     @app.agent(my_topic)
     async def process(stream):
-        async for value in s:
+        async for value in stream:
             ...

 The above :ref:`agent <guide-agents>` is how you usually define stream